 This is where the nice data you took goes.
-You should put some thought into the best method to present the data.
-Avoid duplicating data in table and figure form, chose one method as you consider appropriate.
+You should put some thought into the best method to present the data you took.
 Figures should be properly labeled and numbered.
 The discussion of the results should be integrated such that as results are presented a discussion of their meaning and the associated conclusions are made.
 When appropriate, you may want to become familiar with the data from other groups in case there are some additional conclusions that can be made.
-An example might be that different lab groups annealed contacts at different temperatures in an effort to determine the best Ohmic contact annealing conditions or two groups performing different etching recipes.
+An example might be that different lab groups annealed contacts at different temperatures in an effort to determine the best Ohmic contact annealing conditions.
 You may in this case want to make a statement about how you think your conditions compare to those of the others.
 You also may want to look in the literature to see how your contact resistance numbers match up with those that are typically achieved.